Introduction to Arduino

 Following are the steps involved in the blinking of the LEDs using Arduino

-Step 1: Connect the components as per the circuit diagram and then connect Arduino UNO to the system using the USB cable.
+Step 1: Connect the components per the circuit diagram and then connect Arduino UNO to the system using the USB cable.

 Source Link: https://projecthub.arduino.cc/

-Be sure of the negative terminal of the LED, the shorter leg of the LED near the head indicates the negative terminal.
+Be sure of the negative terminal of the LED; the shorter leg of the LED near the head indicates the negative terminal.

 Step 2: Download Arduino IDE in your system from https://www.arduino.cc/en/software